databricks/databricks-repos-proxy/READ_ME_MIGRATION_GUIDE.md

 ## Prerequisites
 Choose a proxy cluster name, for example, git_proxy_2023_05_18.
 This must be different from your current proxy cluster name.

-Read the proxy documentation at [documentations/[Git Server Proxy for Repos Documentation v0.0.20.pdf]](https://github.com/databricks/databricks-repos-proxy/blob/v0.0.20/documentations/Git%20Server%20Proxy%20for%20Repos%20Documentation%20v0.0.20.pdf). *IMPORTANT* If you have self signed SSL please read "Secure connection could not be established because of ssl problems"
+Read the proxy documentation at [documentations/[Git Server Proxy for Repos Documentation v0.0.20.pdf]](https://github.com/databricks/databricks-repos-proxy/blob/v0.0.20/documentations/Git%20Server%20Proxy%20for%20Repos%20Documentation%20v0.0.20.pdf). *IMPORTANT* If you have self signed SSL please read "Secure connection could not be established because of ssl problems".
+In such cases, modifications to the enablement script will be necessary.

 ## Update Steps
 1. Upload the new proxy script [enable_git_proxy_jupyter_v0.0.20.ipynb](https://github.com/databricks/databricks-repos-proxy/blob/v0.0.20/enable_git_proxy_jupyter_v0.0.20.ipynb) in this repository to your workspace.